 What is the probability of a trademark rejection or delay in a trademark application?

-According to the USPTO trademark dashboard, statistics show that about 43% of trademark applications filed via TEAS receive an approval without any Office Actions.
+According to the USPTO trademark dashboard, statistics show that about 43% of trademark applications filed via TEAS receive an approval without any refusals.
 So, less than half of trademark applications filed via TEAS will receive a “first action approval” or “first action allowance.”
-This means that there is a greater than 50% chance that a TEAS trademark application will be denied or questioned.
+Less than 15% of trademark applications filed through TEAS Standard are approved without a rejection.
+This means that there is a greater than 50% probability that a US trademark application filed via TEAS will be denied or questioned.
 The refusals or information requests will come in the form of a letter called an Office Action issued by the trademark examiner known as an examining attorney.
 Not every Office Action will contain a refusal, but the probability of a trademark rejection is nonetheless significant.

 It is also possible that your application might be suspended pending the outcome of prior-filed applications for similar marks.
 Technically speaking, your application has not been rejected (at least not yet).
 Nevertheless, your path to registration may be severely delayed and hindered by third party trademark applications that were filed before yours.